Past Weltner Awards

 2017

 The Georgia First Amendment Foundation presented the 2017 Weltner Award to the Carter Center’s Global Access to Information Program.
-Program Director Laura Neuman, our keynote speaker, told attendees of our Oct.
-19 banquet about how access to public information is transforming citizens’ lives worldwide.
+The award was accepted at the Oct.
+19 banquet by Program Director Laura Neuman, our keynote speaker, who also participated in a tribute video explaining how access to public information is transforming citizens’ lives worldwide.
 She was introduced by Carter Center Chief Executive Officer Mary Ann Peters, former U.S. ambassador to Bangladesh.We also honored the late Fulton County Superior Court Judge Stephanie B. Manis with our Open Government Hero Award.
 Manis, who died in December 2016, was an unwavering advocate of open records and open meetings and proceedings during her years in the Office of the Georgia Attorney General and on the bench.
 U.S. District Judge Mark Cohen offered a tribute to Manis, his longtime friend and former colleague.

 The banquet took place at 6:30 p.m., Oct.
 19, at the Silverbell Pavilion of the Emory Conference Center in Atlanta.
 Citizens, elected officials, journalists, judges, attorneys, members of the foundation’s board of directors and other First Amendment advocates were there to celebrate and support the foundation’s crucial and narrow mission.
 The Georgia First Amendment Foundation is the state’s only organization completely committed to the public’s right to know.